 The women I know who are survivors of domestic abuse are seriously fearless and inspiring people.
-When I began the process of writing Zoey and the Screaming Monkeys it was so important to me to get that aspect of the story right.
+When I began the process of writing The Benefits of Being an Octopus it was so important to me to get that aspect of the story right.
 That meant that even though I was familiar with the dynamics of emotional abuse from my work on gun violence prevention, I needed to do more research in order to get as many perspectives as possible.

 Here are some of the books I found helpful…